Back to species list

 Description

-Length 13 cm (5.1 in), slightly smaller than the Siberian stonechat with a similar dumpy structure and upright stance.
-Males are entirely black except for a white rump, wing patch, and lower belly.
-Iris is dark brown; bill and legs are black.
-Females are drab brown and slightly streaked with rufous underparts and rump, lacking white wing patches.
-Juveniles have a scaly appearance on the underside but are dark above like females.
+Measures 13 cm (5.1 in) with a dumpy structure and upright stance.
+Males are black with a white rump, wing patch, and lower belly; the extent of white varies among populations.
+The iris is dark brown, and the bill and legs are black.
+Females are drab brown and slightly streaked, lacking white wing patches, with rufous underparts and rump in some descriptions.
+Juveniles resemble females but have a scaly appearance on the underside.

 Identification